Sexton Foods: Beginnings

+History

 John Sexton & Co. established

 In 1883, at the age of 25, John Sexton invested his entire life savings of $400 and formed a corporation with George A. Hitchcock, the Hitchcock & Sexton Company, which opened a small office at 5 Wabash in downtown Chicago.
-Within a year, Hitchcock & Sexton moved to 20 State Street (at State and Lake) which was owned by John DeKoven.
+Within a year, Hitchcock & Sexton moved to 20 State Street (near State and Lake now 200 N. State Street) which was owned by John DeKoven.

 As business increased, Hitchcock & Sexton opened three more retail stores in the Chicago area, including one in Joliet.
 This made Hitchcock & Sexton one of the first retail coffee and tea chain proprietors in the United States.
 In 1886, Hitchcock sold Sexton his interest in the business and renamed the company John Sexton & Co.
 To help run the business, John Sexton recruited his sisters Mary (Barton); Sarah (O'Leary); Brigid "Bea" (Mulligan), who later married widower Francis Upton; and his younger brother James J. Sexton to move to Chicago from Dundas, Ontario.
 The sisters each ran one of his retail stores and lived above it with their families.
 In addition to family, John Sexton relied on recruiting high-quality employees by offering attractive wages, sales commissions and fair dealing.

 As word spread of Sexton's quality products, fair dealings and unconditional guarantee, restaurant and hotel customers came to the Sexton retail stores to buy spices, tea and coffee.
 Sexton also added dried and canned goods to his stores.
 In addition, he began to call on the Chicago restaurants and hotels directly.
 He hired salesmen and delivery drivers to service on the wholesale accounts, and purchased horses and wagons to make deliveries.
 By 1888, Sexton decided to close his four retail stores and focus solely on his Chicago wholesale customers.
 He expanded the State Street store by renting the rest of the building.

-In 1890, Sexton established an institutional department to call on hospitals, colleges, schools, railroad dining cars and orphanages around the country.
+In 1890, Sexton established an institutional department to call on hospitals, colleges, schools, railroad dining cars and religious organizations around the country.
 These customers required consistent quality products that were available in sufficient quantity all year long.
 Sexton developed an extensive product line as well as a distribution network based in Chicago.
 To call on the institutional market throughout the country, he recruited commission-based salesmen in the major urban markets of Atlanta, Boston, Cleveland, Dallas, Detroit, Houston, Indianapolis, Kansas City, Los Angeles, Milwaukee, Minneapolis, New York, Salt Lake City, San Francisco and Washington, D.C..